utkusen/socialhunter/README.md

 # socialhunter

+> [!IMPORTANT]
+> This tool is no longer working, and we won't be able to fix it as it has become difficult to bypass social media protections.

 Crawls the given URL and finds broken social media links that can be hijacked.
 Broken social links may allow an attacker to conduct phishing attacks.
 It also can cost a loss of the company's reputation.
 Broken social media hijack issues are usually accepted on the bug bounty programs.

 Currently, it supports Twitter, Facebook, Instagram and Tiktok without any API keys.